glorthioir/zed-tensorflow/README.md

 python object_detection/builders/model_builder_test.py
 ```

+**Note:** You may have to change a line in `utils/label_map_util.py`, `tf.gfile.GFile` should be replace by `tf.io.gfile.GFile`.
-**Note:** If you get an import error, make sure that tensorflow/models/research/slim directories have been added to PYTHONPATH.
+If you get an import error, make sure that tensorflow/models/research/slim directories have been added to PYTHONPATH.
 This can be done by running the following command:

 ```bash
 # From tensorflow/models/